sd2beatles/MySQL-recipe-in-English-/time_based_data.md

- Reporting Time Based Data
+ CHAPTER 10 Reporting Time Based Data
  =========================

-### 1) Aggregation Function on Multiple Rows
+#### 10.1 Aggregation Function on Multiple Rows

 we are now intrested in aggregating multiple rows to calculate the total number of purchases, the amount in total, and the avergage of the spending made on each date.